Smithfield House: History

 Smithfield House was designed by James Marks & Son in 1895 for James Taylor, a wealthy Darling Downs landowner.
 The contractor was Sydney (Harry) Andrews.

-James Taylor is considered to have been the driving force behind Toowoomba's development, as he invested heavily in land in Toowoomba particularly during the late 1850s.
-Taylor took a leading role in encouraging the social, cultural and economic development of Toowoomba, donating land to various groups and churches, and he became known as "the King of Toowoomba".
+Taylor is considered to have been the driving force behind Toowoomba's development, as he invested heavily in land in Toowoomba particularly during late 1850s.
+He took a leading role in encouraging the social, cultural and economic development of Toowoomba, donating land to various groups and churches, and he became known as "the King of Toowoomba".
 Taylor was Mayor of Toowoomba in 1890 and was a Member of Parliament between 1860 and 1893.
-Smithfield was the third house built by James Taylor.
+Smithfield was the third house built by Taylor.
 It was built on a 300-acre section of land on the southern side of the Toowoomba border, at the edge of the township of Drayton.
 Taylor planted and tended a fine stand of trees flanking the long carriageway, which, it has been suggested, have been preserved in parkland across from the homestead, though this has yet to be determined.

-James Marks was one of the most influential architects in Toowoomba from the late 1860s until the early twentieth.
-He and his son Harry Marks with whom he entered into partnership in 1892 came to dominate the architectural profession on the Darling Downs for more than half a century.
+James Marks was one of the most influential architects in Toowoomba from the late 1860s to the early twentieth century.
+He and his son Harry Marks with whom he entered into partnership in 1892 came to dominate the architectural profession in the Darling Downs for more than half a century.
 James Marks' own works include St Patrick's Roman Catholic Cathedral in James St, Toowoomba and St Matthew's Anglican Church in Drayton.
 Smithfield House was designed under James Marks & Son whose works also include the Bandstand in Toowoomba Botanical Gardens, Ascot House in Toowoomba and Vacy Hall c.
 1900.
 James and Harry Marks have left a significant visible legacy in the buildings of Toowoomba of which Smithfield House is an important example.

-James Taylor never lived at Smithfield house; he stayed at Clifford House.
+James Taylor never lived in Smithfield house; he stayed at Clifford House.
 Smithfield's first occupant, ca. 1907, was Oscar Flemmich.
 Flemmich has been described as both a German industrialist and an Austrian nobleman.
-He built extensive stables in the grounds, but left Smithfield during World War I. His reasons for leaving have been attributed to pressure from anti-German communities in the area.
+He built extensive stables on the grounds, but left Smithfield during World War I. His reasons for leaving have been attributed to pressure from anti-German communities in the area.